Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Noisemaker - Aletr everyone when you die

 Seer - Reveal the alliance of other players

+Snitch - Finish your tasks to reveal impostors

 Spy - Cpy to find out things